hamza-safwan/React-Native-Little-Lemon/Brain Tumor Detection/README.md

     * Extract the images in `datasets` folder.

     * `pip install -r requirements.txt`
-2. to train your custom model use `main_train.py` module.
+2. To train your custom model use `main_train.py` module.